MrDepton/musefan/README.md

 ## Quick run via development server

+Make sure you have the `npm` package manager installed and the run `npm install` at the root of the repository.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Using the app